githubsands/order_fLow/README.md

 # Order Flow - Algorithmic trader

-Order flow is divided into two servers - sync an async
+Order flow is divided into two servers - sync an async.
+Each server leverages different paradigms concurrency through os threads or epolling, green threads (tasks), and concurrency.

+The sync server is is major WIP, older, and incomplete.
+The async server is more up to speed on my latest rust skills.

 ## sync